Cheukting/soapie/README.md

 ## Participation Guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to cheukting.ho@gmail.com or daeustang@gmail.com.
+Please report unacceptable behavior to the issue column.

 ## MozSprint